frictionlessdata/website/site/hackathon/README.md

 title: Frictionless Hackathon
 ---

 # Join the Frictionless Data community for a two-day virtual Hackathon in October!

+> **Register your project here: https://forms.gle/brYDcP2Fugn74fgN6**

 ## What’s a hackathon?